port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ### Calculation property Edge cases

-In some occasions, if the key contains special characters or starts with a digit, you need to surround it with double quotes like this: ."foo$"
+In some occasions, if the key contains special characters or starts with a digit, you need to surround it with double quotes like this: .`"foo$"`
-For example, we create a Property called `on-call` ,and we want to use `jq` on the property:
+For example, if you want to use your `on-call` property in a Calculation property (note the single quotes (`'`) around `on-call`):

 ```json showLineNumbers